ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert Triggers.md

 Field | Type | Description / Example
 -|-|-
 status | string(Enum - open - closed) |example: closed
 startTime| integer(int32) |example: 1512882919.
-Start timestamp of the metric alert (epoch time in seconds). endTime| integer(int32) |example: 1512982919.
+The last time the metric was seen (epoch time in seconds). endTime| integer(int32) |example: 1512982919.
 End timestamp of the metric alert (epoch time in seconds). null when metric is open. duration | integer(int32) |example: 300.
 Duration of the metric alert in seconds. lastSeenTime| integer(int32) |example: 1512382919.
 Last timestamp (epoch in seconds) the metric reported data at.